Shallow shadows: Expectation estimation using low-depth random Clifford circuits: Heralded matrix product operator inversion

 The local optimization, i.e. step 4 in \cref{alg:MPSinv}, is particularly simple, as the cost function when all matrices except one are fixed is simply a bounded quadratic form, this implies that the minimum at each optimization step is unique, and hence the procedure is guaranteed to converge to a stationary point of the cost function \cite{GRIPPO2000127}.
 A detailed description of the algorithm can be found in Appendix \ref{app:variational_inverse}.
 Our procedure is heralded in the sense that if the procedure finds a $\{V\}$ with a small cost function, then we are guaranteed that this can be used to produce expectation value estimates with negligible error arising from this approximate inverse procedure.
 In fact, while the cost function in \cref{eq: cost_function} is easy to compute, it is expected that the actual error given by the approximation should be smaller, since it scales like $\max_x|m(x)v(x)-1|$ instead.
 We prove the following in Appendix \ref{app:proof_approx_m}: \begin{lem} Let $\mathcal{V}$ be a channel that is diagonal in the Pauli basis with coefficients $v_{\lambda}$ for each $P^{\lambda}\in \pauli{n}$ and is an approximate inverse of the measurement channel in the sense that there exists $\epsilon>0$ such that for all $\lambda\in \bitstring{2n}$, $\abs{1-\tprobl{\lambda}v_{\lambda}}\leq \epsilon$.
 Then

-where $\tilde o$ is the expectation value obtained by using the approximate inverse channel in the shadow protocol. \end{lem} Finally, we note that for a given $n$ and $d$, the computation of a high accuracy variational inverse is only needed once.
+where $\tilde o$ is the expectation value obtained by using the approximate inverse channel in the shadow protocol. \end{lem} Hence the bias induced by the approximate inverse is small for low-Frobenius norm observables.
+We will argue in the next section that, in the case of shallow observables where this inversion is necessary, these are also the observables for which the protocol is sample-efficient.
+Finally, we note that for a given $n$ and $d$, the computation of a high accuracy variational inverse is only needed once.
 Hence, its run-time is a one-off cost for each new $n$, $d$ pair.